Smack Dab in the Middle of Maybe

 Chapter 44

-“I feel like Going Home” – Muddy Waters
+“I Feel like Going Home” – Muddy Waters

-“Love in Vain” – performed by The Rolling Stones (a cover of the Robert Johnson song)
+“Love in Vain” – Robert Johnson

 Chapter 45